Polarr/FBLA-Asteroids/README.md

 <img src="https://i.gyazo.com/40f59ddc0d18813892537f556ff1dc28.png">

 # A Challenging but Fun Shooter
 The game can be completed extremely fast, however, that is if you know all of the questions ahead of time.
 The goal of the game is to teach the user about FBLA, but to also provide a challenge in dodging projectiles along the way.
+Additionally, there is a delay before enemies can shoot, this way, the user can take time to read the question and process it before they get distracted by the bullets.
 While inexperienced users can take 5+ tries, a more experienced user can complete the game in under 5 minutes.
 However, the only way a user can complete the game so quickly is because they have memorized the question bank, like I had done below.
 (Click on image below)

 [![Watch the video](https://i.gyazo.com/e601d64eb8ebad46b73b7179ddbab2f6.png)](https://www.youtube.com/embed/SQlu2h6KOTA)